s-rayleigh/CoroutineEx/README.md

 This library aims to provide a more convenient and feature rich abstraction for coroutine-based asynchronous operations in Unity 3D and also attempts to replicate the TAP design pattern and `Task` class from .NET.

+# Features
+- Allows for precise control over the execution sequence.
+- Offers multiple task states.
+- Provides a way to return a value from the task.
+- Works in Editor scripts.
+- Replicates some features from the TAP.

 # Installation
 Add the package to your project via [UPM](https://docs.unity3d.com/Manual/upm-ui-giturl.html) using this link: https://github.com/s-rayleigh/CoroutineEx.git